SteveJustin1963/tec-MINT/MINT-Octave Manual.md

   • Multi-line code requires :A-:Z or :_ (not immediate mode)
   • :_ = temporary block (runs once, auto-deleted)
   • Comments with // are stripped from saved functions
+  • Flags /v /z /n only in MINT-Octave (not real MINT 2)
 ```

 ---